litmuschaos/m-agent/README.md

 # m-agent
-Machine Agent a.k.a. m-agent is a lightweight, platform-generic daemon agent that can remotely inject faults into Guest-OS scoped resources, as part of the Litmus Chaos Experiments.
+Machine Agent a.k.a. m-agent is a lightweight, platform-generic daemon agent that can remotely inject faults into machine scoped resources, as part of the LitmusChaos Experiments.

 # Requirements
 - Linux OS [Tested on Ubuntu, CentOS, RHEL, and SUSE Linux]